Salmael1004/alx-low_level_programming/0x0A-argc_argv/README.md

 * The prototypes of all your functions and the prototype of the function `_putchar` should be included in your header file called `main.h`
 * Don’t forget to push your header file
 * You are allowed to use the standard library

+## About

+* File `0-whatsmyname.c` is a program that prints its name, followed by a new line.

+* File `1-args.c` is a program that prints the number of arguments passed into it.

+* File `2-args.c` is a program that prints all arguments it receives.

+* File `3-mul.c` is a program that multiplies two numbers.

+* File `4-add.c` is a program that adds positive numbers.